RezaTorbati/HonorsThesis/README.md

 * 0,30,60,90,120,150,210,240,270 are the scores for each 30 second interval
 * Final score is the final score that the grader calculated and is used to verify data integrity
 <br>
-An example of this is as follows
+An example of this is as follows <br>
 ```
 Subject,Date,Trial,File,0,30,60,90,120,150,180,210,240,270,FinalScore
 29,01/22,1,kin_stat1_2016Y_01M_22D_12h_19m_29s_S3-subject-29_trials_1.mat,31,28,28,32,31,31,32,31,31,31,14